 Tec hnical in dicator descrip otion she et A2 Alignment More effective city overnance include .
-The AG annually A1 Indicator short name Number of repeat audit findings A3 Results- administration Output A7 Rationale municipalities are complying with the financia legislation and regulations - it is assumed that when a municipality cannot even comply with financial legislation, it will also not comply with other legislation applicable to municipalities.
-It tracking the number of "repeat" findings, a municipality needs to account for why it allows administration to continue to repeat non-compl practices year on year.
-This includes all finding both financial and non-financial.
-"Repeat" findings refer to those findings which here it is assumed that wen comply with the so not comply with o municipalities.
-By epeat" findings, a if for why it allows its repeat non-compliant includes all findings, chain level σαφαί A8 Definition persisted from on These are identi Auditor-General o areas inclu i) annual financia ii) Strategic j iii) Conso e year of re ified as repe on the followading but no I statements planning an equence ma porting to the next. eat findings by the wing administrative of limited to: s and annual report d performance INDICATOR ASSIGNMENT GG3.11 A4 Back to Basics pillar Good governance A9 Indicator Formula itemised by the in er of "repeat" findings r-General's report of ality.
+The AG annually A1 Indicator short name Number of repeat audit findings A3 Results- administration Output A7 Rationale indicates in the findings on compliance whether municipalities are complying with the financial legislation and regulations - it is assumed that when a municipality cannot even comply with the financial legislation, it will also not comply with other legislation applicable to municipalities.
+By tracking the number of "repeat" findings, a municipality needs to account for why it allows it administration to continue to repeat non-complian practices year on year.
+This includes all findings, both financial and non-financial.
+"Repeat" findings refer to those findings which ha persisted from one year of reporting to the next These are identified as repeat findings by the Auditor-General on the following administrative areas including but not limited to: i) annual financial statements and annual report ii) Strategic planning and performance iii) Consequence management iv) Human Resource management chain level σαφαί A8 Definition INDICATOR ASSIGNMENT GG3.11 A4 Back to Basics pillar Good governance A9 Indicator Formula itemised by the in er of "repeat" findings r-General's report of ality.
 A5 Unit of measuremen t Number of audit findings A6 Frequency of reporting Annual A10 Indicator origin Office o f the Audito or-General A11 Notes on calculation As at the e nd of the previous fi nancial year.
 A12 Additional notes The desired targe et is No Find finding. ling or "addressed" - orting sibility Арр olies to Munic cipal Cate gory R eadiness Nati onal Me etro Yes Tier 1 B1 Data Element (1) Simple count of the number of "repeat" findings itemised by the Auditor-General in the audit report.
 B4 Source Office of the Auditor-General Municipal Reports C1 Data Element - C4 Sourc e - B2 Frequency of collection Annual B5 Units Repeat findings C2 Frequenc y of collection - C5 Units - B3 Definition following admini i) annual fina ii) Strate iii) C lings by the Auditor- strative areas includ to: ncial statements and egic planning and pe onsequence manage man Resource mana ing but not limited I annual report; rformance ement; C3 Definition - B6 Notes None C6 Notes -